reinteractive/nugget/README.md

 ================

-Nugget is a minimal gem structure for all those peeps that want to get a kickstart on creating a gem without going to the hassle of using the gem authoring tools out there.
+Nugget is a minimal gem structure for all those peeps that want to get a kickstart on creating a gem without having a development or test dependency on external tools like hoe, jeweller or the like.

 "Out of the box", nugget will give you the basic directory structure for a gem file, with a gemspec and a spec suite to start testing.